 My most recommended podcast for those looking to learn about music theory is Music Student 101.

-It has 80 something episodes with each one covering a specific topic.
-Starting at the beginning you’ll learn about the fundamentals of music theory with concepts of melody, harmony and rhythm.
-It then progressively gets more complex covering cadences, figured bass, voice leading all the way to hexatonic scales and altered chords.
+It then progressively gets more complex covering cadences, figured bass, voice leading all the way to hexatonic scales, and altered chords.

 A great resource and well worth a listen if you like to learn with podcasts.